EPA ID# MOD981123391

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Permit Application for Renewal Complete: On April 28, 2006, Haz-Mat Response Disposal Inc., now Hazmat Inc., submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
-The department invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.
+The department determined the permit application was complete and invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.

 The Hazmat Inc. site is located at 6300 Stadium Drive in Kansas City, Missouri.
 In October 1985, Reclamare Enterprises began operating a hazardous waste treatment and storage facility, called Reclamare Enterprises Plant #2.
 The facility was housed in a one story, concrete reinforced structure formerly used as a meat locker.
 In 1989, Interstate Environmental Services purchased the facility.
 In 1991, Interstate Environmental Services entered into bankruptcy and Hazardous Waste Recovery Inc. purchased the facility.
 In 1995, Haz-Mat Response Disposal Inc., who later changed its name to Waste Express Inc., became the facility owner.
 In September 2005, Amerex Environmental, a Division of Amerex Companies Inc., completed a stock acquisition and became the parent company of Waste Express.
 In August 2009, the Waste Express stock was transferred from Amerex to WES&A Holdings LLC.
 During both stock transfers, Waste Express retained ownership of the facility and continued to operate under the name Waste Express.
 In April 2012, the facility was purchased again and is currently owned and operated by Hazmat Inc.